LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

    solution for a production environment?
 What are the main problems when deploying it in a production environment?__

-   No, it's not a good idead to user it in a production environment.
+   No, it's not a good idead to use it in a production environment.
    The main problpem is that we have to delacre each server manually in the conf file (it's a static configuration).It is not made automatically, so it's a lof of work to maintain.
 Beside, each time we add a server, we need to reboot.

 2. <a name="M2"></a>**[M2]** __Describe what you need to do to add new `webapp` container to the infrastructure.
 Give the exact steps of